EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

       SafariViewController.show({
             url: url,
             animated: false, // default true, note that 'hide' will reuse this preference (the 'Done' button will always animate though)
+            transition: 'curl', // unless animated is false you can choose from: curl, flip, fade, slide (default)
             enterReaderModeIfAvailable: readerMode // default false
           },
           // this success handler will be invoked for the lifecycle events 'opened', 'loaded' and 'closed'